ChrisPC-39/Story-Game-Engine/README.md

 If you want to change the .json file (e.g. put it in another folder), check main.dart line 52 -> change the path If you want to change the title "story" to something else, check main.dart line 54 -> change the title from the brackets to ["yourTitle"]
+Remember: don't delete any fields!

+## Add new options
+Add an option in the .json file by writing a new "option#number" field and "next#number".
+Go to main_screen.dart line 70 and copy the previous line.
+You only have to change the "optionNr" field.

 ## Small hiccup